mbrukman/a-conceptual-overview-of-asyncio/readme.md

 event_loop.run_forever()
 ```

-The underlying hardware responsible for performing the network request and placing the response-bytes them into main-memory can run seperately from the CPU.
-Of course, that's all for nothing if we don't give the CPU something to do in the meantime.
+The underlying hardware responsible for performing the network request and placing the response-bytes into main-memory can run seperately from the CPU.
+That's all for nothing if we don't let the CPU something do something in the meantime.

-In this case, we want to cede control back to the event-loop from the `get_user_info` coroutine just after calling `db.get(user_id)`.
-Then, return to the coroutine once that db-request has finished.
+In this case, we want to let the CPU focus on other activities after we call `db.get(user_id)`.
+Then, have the CPU come back once the networking hardware has done its' part.

-To accomplish that we'll first cede control from our coroutine to the event-loop.
-The event-loop then creates a new Task, we'll refer to it as a watcher-task (though that's not official lingo by any means), with some important responsibilities.
+To accomplish that we'll cede control from our coroutine to the event-loop after calling `db.get(user_id)`.
+The event-loop then creates a new Task, that we'll refer to as a watcher-task (though that's not official lingo by any means), with some important responsibilities.
 That watcher-task will check on the db-request to see if it's done.
 And it'll keep note of how to resume the `get_user_info` coroutine from where it was paused.

 Each time the event-loop iterates over its' queue of tasks, the watcher-task will be run and check how the db-request is getting along.
 After say 6 cycles through the event-loop, the watcher-task finally sees that the db-request has completed.
 So, it grabs the result of that request, and adds another Task to the queue to resume the `get_user_info` coroutine with the db-request result.